 - Firstly, If you have already installed the SFDX CLI you need to upgrade it to the latest version.
 So in terminal type sfdx update and update your CLI.

 - Secondly, we will create a blank project.
 So type Ctrl + Shift + P and search for > SFDX: Create project with Manifest.

 - In the next screen we will get three options.
 Standard, Empty, and Analytics.
 Choose Standard. > Give the project name and select folder and it will create one folder as below.

 - Thirdly, we need to authorize our org.
 For this we need to use SFDX: Authorize an Org Command.
 Select the Org type >Default production, Sandbox, or custom.
 Give an org alias and click enter.

-- Now we need to fetch source from current org.
-For this we need to use SFDX: Retrieve Source from Org.
+- Finally we are ready to fetch metadata from Source org.
+So for this right-click on package.xml and select SFDX: Retrieve Source from Org.
 It will take some time based on org metadata.

 - We can verify the code change in our org as well.

-Did you want to add anything or have any question, let me know in comments section.
+Did you want to add anything or have any question, let me know in the comments section.
 Happy programming 🙂